 The defense further provided testimony from a former art teacher who was working at the corrections facility at the time and remembered having watched Doige create the painting in question.

 By contrast, the only evidence Fletcher and Bartlow could provide to support their argument was the similarities between their painting and others created by Doig.
 The only expert witness they provided to identify the painting as Doig’s was Bartlow, one of the plaintiffs, who also happens to have a lot at stake in the outcome of the case.

 Super Lawyers named Illinois business trial attorneys Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, copyright, non-compete agreement, trademark, and libel suits, consumer rights and many different types of business and commercial litigation disputes including lawsuits between businesses or between shareholders and owners of the same business.
 Our Sugar Grove, Plainfield and Elgin business dispute lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.